JonasAlfredsson/snapraid_sync/README.md

 Mutt then needs to be properly configured so it is able to send emails to you.
 You will need an account on some other email service (Gmail/Hotmail) which can be used to login to and send emails from.
-In the `examples/` folder there is an example `muttrc` file which has been configured to use a Gmail account.
+In the `examples/` folder there is an example `muttrc` file that has been configured to use a Gmail account.
 You will only need to change the `<user>` name/mail and `<supersectret>` password to something that you control.